eifersucht/clean-mail-in-a-box-queue/README.md

 # clean-mail-in-a-box-queue
-Script for cleaning email queue after a spam atack
+Script for cleaning email queue after a spam attack